suit-wg/architecture/draft-ietf-suit-architecture.md

 {{arch-figure}} shows the communication architecture where a firmware image is created by an author, and uploaded to a firmware server.
-The firmware image/manifest is distributed to the device either in a push or pull manner using the communicator residing on the device.
+The firmware image/manifest is distributed to the device either in a push or pull manner using the firmware consumer residing on the device.
 The device operator keeps track of the process using the status tracker.
 This allows the device operator to know and control what devices have received an update and which of them are